Killer Joe (film): Release

+On October 23, 2012, the film's NC-17 rating was surrendered.
+It was released in the United States on DVD and Blu-ray unedited, as an unrated director's cut.

 Box office

-The film was not a box office success, only grossing $1,987,762 in the domestic market and $2,645,906 internationally for a worldwide total of $4,633,668.
-The film was only released in 75 theaters nationwide and closed on October 14, nine days prior to the rating being surrendered.
+The film was not a box office success, grossing only $1,987,762 in the domestic market and $2,645,906 internationally for a worldwide total of $4,633,668.
+The film was released in only 75 theaters nationwide and closed on October 14, nine days prior to the rating being surrendered.

 Critical reception

-Killer Joe has a rating of 80% on Rotten Tomatoes, based on 172 reviews, and an average rating of 6.7/10.
-The critics consensus on the website states: "Violent, darkly comic, and full of strong performances, Killer Joe proves William Friedkin hasn't lost his touch, even if the plot may be too lurid for some."
-The film also has an average score of 62 out of 100 on Metacritic, based on 38 reviews, indicating "generally favorable reviews".

 According to Justin Chang of Variety, "Killer Joe was Letts' first play, written more than a decade before his smash hit August: Osage County, and the text's sneer of condescension toward its panoply of trailer-trash caricatures has not entirely abated here," yet "the film doesn't belabor even its cheaper punchlines, and the fleet, kinetic visual style devised by d.p.
 Caleb Deschanel and editor Darrin Navarro emphasizes narrative momentum over cruel comedy.
 To be sure, Friedkin is clearly amused and appalled by his slovenly, foul-mouthed characters, with their off-the-charts levels of dysfunction and incompetence.
 But he directs them vigorously enough, pushing them past the realm of caricature to individuate themselves onscreen."

-The Daily Telegraph said Church, Gershon, and Hirsch portray a "uniformly gormless family unit" in a film whose "positively Jacobean climax [earns] its 18 certificate and then some."
+A critic in The Daily Telegraph determined that Church, Gershon, and Hirsch portray a "uniformly gormless family unit" in a film whose "positively Jacobean climax [earns] its 18 certificate and then some."

 Keith Uhlich of Time Out New York named Killer Joe the fifth-best film of 2012, calling it a "thrilling black comedy."

 Awards

-McConaughey received an Independent Spirit Award nomination for Best Male Lead.
+McConaughey received a nomination for the Independent Spirit Award for Best Male Lead.
 The Women Film Critics Circle, however, nominated the film for its display of the worst female and male images.